- What is Corona Virus?

 On the commencement of the lease, the tenant makes their one and only visit to our office, where they spend a maximum of 10 minutes signing for the keys and Entry Condition Report and collecting their Welcome Pack.

-Therefore, we took the hard decision to suspend all property inspections until it is deemed safe to resume them.
+Therefore, we decided to suspend all property inspections until it is deemed safe to resume them.

 Maintenance is actioned through our online Maintenance Manager program which allows tenants to take photos of the issue.
 The contractor may be able to determine the problem without visiting first, reducing the number of visits required.